rubydatasystems/seniority_list/README.md

   - *easy adaptation* - the design of the program and the simple data input interface via spreadsheets makes it easy to use seniority_list with many different integration cases
   - *open source* - all programming code is open and available for examination and usage

   seniority_list was developed independently.
 The program is not affiliated with any labor or industry organization and is licensed under the GNU General Public License v3.0.
-Please direct any consulting inquiries to rubydatasystems@fastmail.net.
+Please direct consulting inquiries to rubydatasystems@fastmail.net.

 [Click here](http://rubydatasystems.com/) to open the seniority_list documentation website.